Termination of the Present War (Definition) Act 1918

-The Termination of the Present War (Definition) Act 1918 was an Act of the British Parliament passed in 1918.
+The Termination of the Present War (Definition) Act 1918 was an act of the Parliament of the United Kingdom passed in 1918.

 This act made provision and offered guidance as regards how the British Government would determine that the First World War had come to an end.
 Discretion was granted to His Majesty in Council to issue orders, which would legally determine the matter.

 Thus the war between the British Empire and the following states ended with respect to: